Hematemesis (Vomiting Blood): Causes, Diagnosed & Treatment

 Many potential health problems could cause you to vomit blood.
 To make a diagnosis, your doctor will start by asking you about your symptoms and whether you've been recently injured.

-Your doctor may order an imaging test to look inside your body.
+If diagnosed hematemesis is suspected, your doctor may order an imaging test to examine the inside of your body.
 Imaging tests reveal abnormalities in the body, such as ruptured organs or abnormal growths.
 Common imaging tests used for these purposes are:

 Your doctor may order an upper endoscopy to look for blood in the stomach.
 This procedure is performed while you are sedated.
 Your doctor will place a small flexible tube called an endoscope in your mouth and your stomach and your small intestine.